Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

 4. Record Heat Takes Lives and Cooks 1 Billion Sea Creatures to Death

-This summer saw an unprecedented heatwave strike the United States Pacific Northwest and the Canadian coast, shattering all-time highs for temperatures in the area.
-The sudden onset of heat lead to hundreds of human deaths with Oregon seeing 100+ and British Columbia seeing nearly 500 deaths in a 5-day span.
+Summer 2021 saw an unprecedented heatwave strike the United States Pacific Northwest and the Canadian coast, shattering all-time highs for temperatures in the area.
+The sudden onset of heat led to hundreds of human deaths, with Oregon seeing 100+ and British Columbia seeing nearly 500 deaths in a 5-day span.

 The town of Lytton in British Columbia was almost completely decimated by fires.
 The mayor, Jan Polderman, said that the town was overwhelmed by a wall of flames and that he barely made it out with his own life.